yoyoyoju/TIL/java/exceptions.md

     }
     ```
 * throw an exception ourselves
+    * in the case of multiple exceptions, all of them should be declared. (or use superclass of them)
     * `throw new NumberFormatException()`
     * IllegalArgumentException: to make sure the conditions for parameters are met.
     ```java